Frequently Asked Questions

-If your facility has never received a CA Industry Assistance Credit in the past then you are not assigned a Facility ID.
-Please follow the directions on the website to submit an attestation.
+If your facility has never received a CA Industry Assistance Credit in the past, then you must follow the directions on the website to submit an attestation.

 As always, you can contact PG&E for more information and to get help determining which situation applies to your facility.

-You will need your business’s NAICS code, facility address, and all of the electric service agreement IDs associated with your facility.
+You will need your business’s NAICS code, facility address, and all electric service agreement IDs (SAIDs) associated with your facility.

-The purpose of assigning Service Agreement IDs to a facility is determining the total electricity usage associated with a specific facility.
+The purpose of assigning Service Agreement IDs to a facility is to determine the total electricity usage associated with a specific facility.
 This will allow you to receive the credit based on the total electricity usage that is related to your facility’s production.